-Dr. Ali K. Yetisen is a Senior Lecturer (Associate Professor) in the Department of Chemical Engineering at Imperial College London.
-The Yetisen Research Group develops optical materials and devices for application in medical diagnostics, therapeutics, and imaging.
+Dr. Ali K. Yetisen is a Senior Lecturer and Associate Professor in the Department of Chemical Engineering at Imperial College London.
+The Yetisen Research Group develops biochemical sensors, optical materials and devices for application in medical diagnostics, therapeutics, and imaging.

 2019 Nicklin Medal, Institution of Chemical Engineers

 2016 Tosteson Award, Harvard University

 2015 Mentorship Award, Harvard-MIT Health Sci. and Tech.

 2012 Roche Continents Award, F. Hoffmann-La Roche